cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

-Through the real-time data interaction between the real network and its twin network(s), the Network Digital Twin (NDT) platform will provide the data for NDT-based applications and network designers to achieve greater simplification, automation, resilience testing (“what if scenarios”), and full life-cycle operation and infrastructure maintenance.
+Through the real-time data interaction between the real network and its twin network(s), the Network Digital Twin (NDT) platform will provide the data for NDT-based applications and network designers to achieve greater simplification, automation, resilience testing ("what-if scenarios"), and full life-cycle operation and infrastructure maintenance.

 # Terminology